 Disclosure: I own some VEN (soon to be VET)

-If you found this article to be informative, tips are very much appreciated!
 Please like and subscribe below and share on social media!
 Follow me on twitter @cryptoambit